itshendson/student-management-system-java-springboot/README.md

 ### Business Logic
 - [ ] Brainstorm list of university policies for use as business logic
 - [ ] Implement method to calculate total tuition owed by a student
+- [ ] Add Course(s) to Student, students can't take the same course twice in one semester.
+Max 7 courses

 ### Testing
 - [ ] Test Repository layer